 what(): IDetector2D::setAnalyzerProperties: the given properties are not physical

 The default parameter of total_transmission should therefore be changed to 0.5 or replaced by desired spin transmission of 1.0.

-#1 Updated by herck almost 3 years ago
+#1 Updated by herck over 3 years ago

 - Status changed from New to Backlog

 - Assignee set to herck